-- 3.2.22 On-street parking is an efficient option which can work well in certain situations where there is sufficient space, on roads which do not have not existing parking pressure6.
+- 3.2.21 Where visibility splays are required, consideration should be given to the most effective method of achieving this.
+It is also necessary to consider their wider visual appearance within the street.
+Treatments may include hard landscaping, low level landscape planting or railings.
+Any railings must have adequate gaps to ensure that visibility is available. - 3.2.22 On-street parking is an efficient option which can work well in certain situations where there is sufficient space on roads which do not have existing parking pressure 7.
 Where new streets are proposed as part of a large development, on street parking can be complemented with tree planting to create an attractive environment.
-Examples of locations that are not suitable for on-street parking are listed in Appendix C(ii).
-Where surface parking is provided on plot it should be located to the rear or side of development.
+Examples of locations that are not suitable for onstreet parking are listed in Appendix C(ii).
+Where surface parking is provided on plot it should be located to the rear or side of the development.
 This would minimise the impact cars have on the street scene.
 Where the only option is to locate parking in front of a building, it should be enclosed by a high-quality front boundary treatment.
 For example, a low wall or hedge. - 3.2.23 Proposals should provide safe access to the highway, taking guidance from the Local Planning Authority on the most suitable access.
 They must egress typically in forward gear to ensure safety for all road users. - 3.2.24 All parking courts should be well landscaped, carefully lit, limited in size and well overlooked for security purposes.
 Parking directly adjacent to living accommodation is not acceptable.
-Defensible space should be allowed between parking and circulation spaces, as well as the windows of living accommodation. - 3.2.25 In the case of residential and mixed-use development, parking and circulation areas require careful designs.
+Defensible space should be allowed between parking and circulation spaces, as well as the windows of living accommodation.

+- 3.2.25 In the case of residential and mixed-use development, parking and circulation areas require careful designs.
 Transport developments should ensure that vehicles can only travel at slow speeds and that pedestrian movements have priority.
 Creating a high-quality environment can be achieved through the geometry of the space, the use of appropriate materials, native species planting and good quality signage. - 3.2.26 Parking in front gardens should maintain a sense of enclosure and harmony with the existing streetscape.
 This is particularly significant for existing properties where front gardens are converted to hardstanding or parking areas.

-Figure 10 Landscaped parking court example
+Figure 10 Landscaped parking court